Sutton Housing Partnership needs to process personal data in order to deliver the following services to you

 This privacy notice tells you what to expect when Sutton Housing Partnership processes your personal information.
 It applies to information about housing applicants, residents and other service users.
 This is the main privacy notice for Sutton Housing Partnership and Sutton Connect.
 Please read this notice in full to understand what information we hold about you, how we may use it and your rights in relation to your personal data.

-You can contact the Information Commissioner for independent information and advice about data protection, privacy and data sharing issues.
+You can also contact the Information Commissioner for independent information and advice about data protection, privacy and data sharing issues.

 Phone: 0303 123 1113